brendanhay/amazonka/amazonka-codepipeline/README.md

 You can work with transitions by calling:

--   DisableStageTransition, which prevents artifacts from transitioning to the next stage in a pipeline.
+-   < DisableStageTransition>, which prevents artifacts from transitioning to the next stage in a pipeline.
--   EnableStageTransition, which enables transition of artifacts between stages in a pipeline.
+-   < EnableStageTransition>, which enables transition of artifacts between stages in a pipeline.

 __Using the API to integrate with AWS CodePipeline__